 - Detailed sound

-- Sound settings: 10-band EQ, ready-made presets, personal tuning
+- Sound settings include a 10-band EQ, a selection of presets, and a personal tuning option.

 - Translator for 165 languages and dialects